MG Software.

 Which option does MG Software recommend?

 At MG Software, we recommend MongoDB Atlas when clients need a NoSQL solution with flexible queries and multi-cloud support.
-The aggregation pipeline and flexible document model fit well with projects that have varying data structures.
-For AWS-native architectures with predictable access patterns, DynamoDB can be a good choice.
-In most cases, however, we recommend PostgreSQL via Supabase as the primary database, supplemented with a NoSQL solution where it adds value.
+The aggregation pipeline and flexible document model fit naturally with projects that have varying data structures, such as e-commerce catalogs or content platforms.
+The ability to combine Atlas Search with document queries saves you from running a separate Elasticsearch instance.
+For AWS-native architectures with fully predictable access patterns, like session storage, feature flags, or simple key-value lookups, DynamoDB can be an excellent choice due to its operational simplicity and guaranteed performance.
+In most cases, however, we recommend PostgreSQL via Supabase as the primary database.
+With pg_vector for embeddings and PostGIS for geospatial data, PostgreSQL covers many use cases that drive teams toward NoSQL.
+We add a NoSQL solution only where it provides demonstrable value, not as the default.

 Migrating: what to consider?